THOLUCHURIHEMANTHNAGESWARARAO/VH136--Vehicle-Detection-by-Sound/README.md

 *Clone the project.

-*Take some horn sounds in MP3 format only, I have already provided via drive link in above Take over there.
+*Take some vehicle sounds in MP3 format only, I have already provided via drive link in above download from that.

 *Upload the Audio files(mp3) and code into google colab or jupyter notebook.